Helen Hooker: Later life

-Hooker married Richard Roelefs in 1956, and settled in Connecticut.
+Hooker married Richard Roelofs, Jr. on 15 August 1956, at Chelmsford, her family's estate in Greenwich, Connecticut.
 She was widowed in 1971.
 Hooker died on 2 April 1993, in Greenwich.
-The University of Limerick officially inaugurated the Helen Hooker O'Malley Roelefs Sculpture Trust in September 1993.
+The University of Limerick officially inaugurated the Helen Hooker-O'Malley Roelofs Sculpture Trust in September 1993.
 The trust includes all 41 heads and figures of her Irish portraits.
-The University of Limerick now hold a permanent exhibition of the O'Malley Collection since 2004.
+As of 2004, the University of Limerick now holds a permanent exhibition of the O'Malley Collection.